Template development

 If you are new to Better Email template building, this order works well:

-Preview-aware rendering with meta.isPreview
+Preview-aware rendering with context.isPreview

 A common example is ESP-specific code that is required in export, but makes the in-product preview hard to read or visually noisy.